byterubpay/byterub-site/_posts/2017-10-06-logs-for-the-Kovri-dev-meeting-held-on-2017-10-06.md

 **\<anonimal>** s/kovri-site/kovri-docs/
 **\<anonimal>** oops
 **\<rehrar>** Ok.
 We'll talk more.
-**\<anonimal>** One last thing, the first Monero Coffee Chat is tomorrow https://github.com/monero-project/meta/issues/123
+**\<anonimal>** One last thing, the first ByteRub Coffee Chat is tomorrow https://github.com/byterubpay/meta/issues/123
 **\<anonimal>** sgp I won't be able to make it but surely sometime in the future I can hop on the call.
 **\<serhack>** great
 **\<anonimal>** 5.
 Any additional meeting items